 Today will start with a trip to some of the oldest temples the center of the Old City.
 You’ll visit Chiang Mai’s oldest temple, Wat Mun, and the beautiful Wat Chedi Luang, which was once the largest structure in the Lanna Kingdom before a large section was knocked down in an earthquake several hundred years ago.
 Take your chances on the temple’s slot-machine fortune teller or hang a golden silk banner for good luck before sitting down to chat with a local monk.

 After a nice breakfast at the hotel, get ready to see it all in a day here in Bangkok!
 You’ll start the day with a refreshing traditional Thai massage to get in the right state of mind.
 After that, you will hop on the bus and start working your way towards the the Grand Palace and Wat Phra Kaew, the King’s most official residence and the home of the famed Emerald Buddha.
 You will have some time to wander the beautiful grounds here before heading around the corner to Wat Pho, another of Bangkok’s most famous temples and home of the ‘Reclining Buddha,’ the largest such Buddha in the world.
 Next, you will walk out to the banks of the Chao Phraya River, or the ‘River of Kings.’
 Here you’ll hop on a long-tail boat and go for a cruise upstream.
 Viewing Bangkok from the river – away from the busy streets and with a cool breeze on your face – is truly the best way to see it.
-Finally, you will cap off your final day with an evening dinner through the heart of modern Bangkok.
-This will be an awesome way to talking about all that you’ve seen on this memorable trip, and enjoy your final evening with your new friends.
+Finally, you will cap off your fday with an evening dinner cruise through the heart of modern Bangkok.

-Today, you’ll have time to relax at the pool before checking out and heading to the airport.
+Today, you’ll have time to relax at the pool and see a bit more or Siem Reap before heading to the airport.
 Whatever is next for you, we hope that you always cherish the warm memories of Thailand you have made this week.
 Safe travels and chock dee!

 **All students on our group flights arrive home on Fridays, regardless of whether they return to JFK or LAX. **